DMTF/Redfish-Tools/doc-generator/README_config_files.md

 If `description` or `intro` are specified for a schema, that value will replace the description of the schema.
 If both are specified, the `description` will be output, followed by the `intro`.

 The `mockup` and `jsonpayload` attributes are mutually exclusive.
 If both are provided, the content found at `mockup` will take precedence.
 Using a payload directory (specified as `payload_dir` in the Base Configuration file) is preferred over using these attributes.

+Note that `description`, `jsonpayload`, and `property_details` may instead be supplied in markdown files, by specifying a directory of markdown files with "supplement_md_dir".

 ## Examples